What's in Embouchure Rehabilitation? Here are a few excerpts.

 Chapter 4 The Glitch

-Understanding Embouchure Dysfuncton
+Understanding Embouchure Dysfunction

 If your car breaks down on a dark remote country road, and you know nothing about automobile engines, poking around under the hood won’t get you going again.
 On the other hand, if you actually know how an engine works, your chances of getting back on the road are greatly improved.
 A brass player knows when his embouchure has stopped feeling normal and working efficiently; however, feeling its impact on playing isn’t quite the same as being able to detect the source all the mischief.